StaPH-B/docker-builds/snpeff/5.2a/README.md

 Additional tools:
 SNPSift version 5.1

+> Genomic variant annotations, and functional effect prediction toolbox.

+This Dockerfile has made an attempt to allow uses to use the scripts included with SnpEff.
+Not all the scripts are tested before deployment, so please [submit an issue](https://github.com/StaPH-B/docker-builds/issues) for any use-cases that aren't working with the corresponding error message.

 Command line options: [https://pcingola.github.io/SnpEff/se_commandline/](https://pcingola.github.io/SnpEff/se_commandline/)
 # Example Usage
 ### This example was taken from the test written for this image using human reference genome HG-19 and demo.1kg.vcf.

 ```{bash}

 # To view the list of available SnpEff databases that may be used for annotation.
 snpeff databases